Bad Credit Invoice Financing

 Does Bad Credit Matter for Invoice Financing?

-The reason why invoice financing has a lower threshold for accessing capital than traditional lenders is that the funding comes from your customers versus loaned funds from external sources.
-A business seeking invoice financing is essentially borrowing against its future income from its own customers.
+Invoice financing has a lower threshold for accessing capital than traditional lenders because the funding comes from your customers versus loaned funds from external sources.
+A business seeking invoice financing is essentially borrowing against its future income from its customers.

 The only stipulation to securing invoice financing is that a business must have healthy accounts receivable.
-That means a good customer list, invoices that have 30, 60, or 90-day net due, and outstanding monies.
-The invoice financing company will consider the total balance owed, as well as the payment history and possibly also the credit history of the business’s customers.
+That means a good customer list, invoices with 30, 60, or 90-day net due, and any outstanding monies.
+The invoice financing company will consider the total balance owed, the payment history, and possibly the credit history of the business’s customers.

-If the business’ customer has a history of not paying invoices, that could limit your qualifications for invoice financing, or else your fee or the percentage the invoice financing company takes off the total balance might be higher.
-Invoice financing interest rates may be higher, too, if your accounts receivable balance is not high or if your customer has a checkered history of paying.
-Many companies, though, will not require an invoice financing credit check to qualify.
+If the business’ customer has a history of not paying invoices, that could limit your qualifications for invoice financing.
+Otherwise, your fee or the percentage the invoice financing company takes off the total balance might be higher.
+Invoice financing interest rates may also be higher if your accounts receivable balance is not high or your customer has a checkered history of paying.
+Many companies will not require an invoice financing credit check to qualify.

 How Can I Get Invoice Financing with Bad Credit?

 A business should first decide what they need financing for.
-It might be to cover overhead until outstanding invoices are paid or to, purchase new equipment, mend or build infrastructure, or for any other business expense.
-The business owner can then consider their options based on the age of the business, credit history and score, amount of funding needed, and how soon it needs it.
+It might cover overhead until outstanding invoices are paid, purchase new equipment, mend or build infrastructure, or for any other business expense.
+The business owner can then consider their options based on the age of the business, credit history, score, amount of funding needed, and how soon it needs it.

 To be considered for invoice financing, a business should consider its customer base.
-Businesses in the B2B space or else have a healthy number of customers that pay invoices regularly, regardless of credit score or history, and are most likely to qualify for invoice financing.
+Businesses in the B2B space or else have a healthy number of customers that pay invoices regularly, regardless of credit score or history.
+They are most likely to qualify for invoice financing.

 Once deciding that invoice financing is the right option for your business, you can apply with an invoice financing company.
 They will ask for copies of your outstanding invoices to establish the potential amount of financing you might be approved for.
-You may not need to provide details of your own business’ financials to qualify, and many invoice financing companies will not need to run a credit check, though some may ask for additional documentation or even credit information for your customers.
+You may not need to provide details of your business financials to qualify, and many invoice financing companies will not need to run a credit check.
+However, some may ask your customers for additional documentation or credit information.

-After completing an application and providing the required documentation, it can take anywhere from less than one day to a few days to get approved for funding.
-Access to funds may be near immediate following approval or can take a little time to process.
+After completing an application and providing the required documentation, getting approved for funding can take anywhere from less than one day to a few days.
+Fund access may be near following immediate approval or can take a little time to process.
 Generally, the invoice financing company will release a percentage of the funds upfront, often in the ten percent range, and then pay the balance, less any fees, when the businesses’ customers pay.

 Resources like BusinessLoans.com, those aggregate lenders, can be a helpful starting place to review invoice financing options and choose the one that’s right for you and your business.